Gartrenich

 Photo: Wikimedia, CC BY-SA 2.0.

 Aberfoyle is a village in the historic county and registration county of Perthshire and the council area of Stirling, Scotland.
-The settlement lies 27 miles northwest of Glasgow.
+The settlement lies 27 miles north of Glasgow.
 Aberfoyle is situated 2½ miles northwest of Gartrenich.

 Gartrenich